StephenLi7/NETS213-Candidate-Confidential/Final Report/Final Report.md

 On the aggregated results, we compiled a graph that shows clearly where candidates are on the scale of 10-100 for how liberal they are.
 We found that our findings are consistent with exactly what is expected.
 For example, the one outlier on the conservative side is the only Republican candidate that we polled for.
 He is the only candidate that received an overall political position score of under 50.
 Furthermore, the outlier on the liberal side was Bernie Sanders, who is generally known as an extremely liberal progressive candidate.
 Thus, we reached the conclusions that the crowd generally perceived the candidates correctly.

 **Do you have a graph analyzing the aggregated results?
 If you have a graph analyzing the aggregated results, include the graph here.**

-The graph is attached as a file.
+INSERT GRAPH HERE

 **Did you create a user interface for the end users to see the aggregated results?
 If yes, pleaseinclude a screenshot of the user interface for the end user in your final report.
 You can include multiple screenshots, if you want.**

-No, we did not create a user interface as there is nothing for a user ot interact with.
+No, we did not create a user interface as there is nothing for a user to interact with.

-Scaling Up
+## Scaling Up
-What is the scale of the problem that you are trying to solve?
+**What is the scale of the problem that you are trying to solve?**
+The scale of the problem is mainly within the US, but can extend internationally as the US presidential election is a concern for more than just US citizens.
+That being said, the main focus of our project is to inform US voters about their potential presidential nominees.

-Would your project benefit if you could get contributions from thousands of people?
+**Would your project benefit if you could get contributions from thousands of people?**
+Our project would continue to benefit as more and more people contributed.
+Adding new peoples opinions and ratings of candidates just increases the accuracy as the volume of responses increases.

-If it would benefit from a huge crowd, how would it benefit?
+**If it would benefit from a huge crowd, how would it benefit?**
+Our project would become more accurate as the number of contributers increased.
+With a relatively small crowd, we were able to give an accurate representation of the presidential candidates on 5 key issues previously determined as the most important to the US population by the crowd.
+With a larger crowd, we would be able to not only gain more accurate results, but also increase the number of issues we analyzed and provide a better picture of the presidential race to people across the country.

-What challenges would scaling to a large crowd introduce?
+**What challenges would scaling to a large crowd introduce?**
+If we were faced with scaling to a large crowd, we would most likely have to use a different means of quality control.
+Although our current quality control algorithm provides a relaitively accurate depiction of the crowd's accuracy, our project could benefit with a more full-proof quality control algorithm that could eliminate any unreliable sources from the crowd.

-Did you perform an analysis about how to scale up your project?
-For instance, a cost analysis?
+**Did you perform an analysis about how to scale up your project?
+For instance, a cost analysis?**
+No, we did not perform any analysis on how we would scale up our project.
+For our project, scaling up would cost us much more money as we pay workers $0.01 for each HIT they complete.

-What analysis did you perform on the scaling up?
+**What analysis did you perform on the scaling up?**

-What questions did you investigate?
-What conclusions did you reach?
+**What questions did you investigate?
+What conclusions did you reach?**

-Do you have a graph analyzing scaling?
-If you have a graph analyzing scaling, include the graph here.
+**Do you have a graph analyzing scaling?
+If you have a graph analyzing scaling, include the graph here.**

-Project Analysis
+## Project Analysis

-Did your project work?
+**Did your project work?
 How do you know?
-Analyze some results, discuss some positive outcomes of your project.
+Analyze some results, discuss some positive outcomes of your project.**
+Our project did work.
+We know this because we were able to gain accurate ratings on candidates for 5 of the most important issues to the public.
+Also, through our quality control algorithm, we were able to eliminate void crowd responses from our data and keep the overall ratings accurate and consistent with other internet sources.
+After researching further into the 20 different candidates, we found that the crowd's responses to the different issues for each candidate were very accurate.
+With further work, we could create a platform for people to visit to find how their fellow US citizens have rated these different candidates on the important issues in our nation.

-Do you have a graph analyzing your project?
-If you have a graph analyzing your project, include the graph here.
+**Do you have a graph analyzing your project?
+If you have a graph analyzing your project, include the graph here.**

+INSERT GRAPH HERE

-What were the biggest challenges that you had to deal with?
+**What were the biggest challenges that you had to deal with?**
+The biggest challenge we had to deal with was finding an effective means of quality control.
+With our method of gold standard ranges, we can find and eliminate the inaccurate responses effectively, however it is somewhat subjective.
+With our own research as a team, we created these gold standard questions and responses, but one person's idea of a 6/10 could be different from anothers.
+If we could find an entirely objective means of quality control, that would be beneficial.
+We tried our best with the data we had and were able to obtain accurate results, but there is always room for improvement when it comes to controlling the quality of your crowd responses.
+Another challenge we had to deal with was narrowing down the issues we asked about to the 5 most important.
+We eventually decided to have the crowd choose this for us as well and were able to find 5 issues that the crowd voted overwhelmingly as the most important to the US population.

-Where there major changes between what you originally proposed and your final product?
+**Where there major changes between what you originally proposed and your final product?**
+No, we were able to complete what we proposed originally.

-If so, what changed between your original plan and your final product?
+**If so, what changed between your original plan and your final product?**

-What are some limitations of your product?
+**What are some limitations of your product?
 If yours is an engineering-heavy project, what would you need to overcome in order to scale (cost/incentives/QC…)?
-If yours was a scientific study, what are some sources of error that may have been introduced by your method.
+If yours was a scientific study, what are some sources of error that may have been introduced by your method.**
+One consistent source of error that could occur with our project is its relative subjectivity.
+The responses to our HIT do not have one correct answer, but this is what makes it more helpful to users in the end.
+Although two crowd workers could know the same information about a candidate yet still give a different rating on certain issues, this works to our benefit as our data provides an average citizens opinions on candidates rather than a potentially biased news source.
+These other sources on candidates can be easily found online but can also be tailored to certain audiences and could leave out certain information.
+Another source of error could arise from our quality control algorithm or from crowd workers misreading the prompt.
+Our algorithm was able to identify certain responses that were the complete opposite of what was expected.
+This could be because the worker thought that 1 meant ultra liberal and 10 ultra conservative rather than the other way around.
+Although this is explained in the HIT introduction, misreading is always a possibility when dealing with large amounts of responses.

-Did your results deviate from what you would expect from previous work or what you learned in the class?
+**Did your results deviate from what you would expect from previous work or what you learned in the class?**
+No, our responses were as accurate as expected, with exceptions as always when dealing with the crowd.

-If your results deviated, why might that be?
+**If your results deviated, why might that be?**

-Technical Challenges
+## Technical Challenges
-Did your project require a substantial technical component?
+**Did your project require a substantial technical component?
 Did it require substantial software engineering?
-Did you need to learn a new language or API?
+Did you need to learn a new language or API?**
+No, we used MTurk for our crowdsourcing platform which we had already learned how to use earlier in the class.
+We also used python for our aggregation and quality control algorithms.

-If project required a substantial technical component, describe the largest technical challenge you faced.
+**If project required a substantial technical component, describe the largest technical challenge you faced.**

-How did you overcome this challenge?
+**How did you overcome this challenge?
 What new tools or skills were required?
-Feel free to nerd out a bit, to help us understand the amount of work that was required.
+Feel free to nerd out a bit, to help us understand the amount of work that was required.**

-Do you have any screen shots or flow diagrams to illustrate the technical component you described?
-If so, include the graph here.
+**Do you have any screen shots or flow diagrams to illustrate the technical component you described?
+If so, include the graph here.**